-- Sub floor must be prepared and tested as detailed under PRE INSTALLATION & JOBSITE CONDITIONS (pages 1-2 of this document) with the following additional requirement: The moisture content for concrete sub floors registered after a calcium chloride test must not be greater than 2 pounds per 1000 square feet of area.
-If it exceeds these limits, DO NOT install the flooring. - · Relative humidity of the jobsite must be maintained between 35-55% relative humidity.
+- Sub floor must be prepared and tested as detailed on page 4 of this document, with the following additional requirement: The moisture content for concrete sub floors registered after a calcium chloride test must not be greater than 2 pounds per 1000 square feet of area.
+If it exceeds these limits, DO NOT install the flooring.
+Calcium chloride tests must be performed, and the results must be archived for future possible reference. - · Relative humidity of the jobsite must be maintained between 35-55% relative humidity.
 Use of a humidification system may be required to maintain the proper humidity level.
 Failure to maintain proper humidity level can result in excessive dryness of flooring. - · It is highly recommended that the radiant heat system be designed specifically to accept a wood floor - · Use of floor temperature sensor(s) as well as a separate thermostat for each individual room is required. - · An outdoor temperature sensor should be used to adjust water temperature according to anticipated heat loss. - · Prior to installation of flooring the radiant system must be installed per manufacturer's instructions. - Radiant heat system should be set to run at 2/3 maximum output for a minimum of 2 weeks prior to installation of flooring to further allow moisture from concrete to dissipate and reach a final moisture content.
-This must be done in both heating and non-heating seasons. - · Prior to installation (4 days) reduce to a temperature of 65°. - · Install flooring following the instructions for glue-down and nail/staple-down installations as detailed earlier in this document.
+This must be done in both heating and non-heating seasons. - · Prior to installation (4 days) reduce to a temperature of 65°. - Install flooring following the instructions for glue-down and nail/staple-down installations as detailed earlier in this document.
 It is strongly recommended that nail/staple-down installations also be glued.